-I did a ton of research on what foods had gluten in it, what foods were gluten free, and all the grey areas in between.
-The gluten free diet has become much more popular in the past couple of years, but it wasn’t as prevalent five years ago so it was challenging.
-I wished there was ONE guide that had everything I needed to know about following a gluten free diet.
+I did a ton of research on what foods had gluten in it, what foods were gluten-free, and all the grey areas in between.
+The gluten-free diet has become much more popular in the past few years, but it wasn’t as prevalent eight years ago so it was challenging.
+I wished there was ONE guide that had everything I needed to know about following a gluten-free diet.

-A few years ago, I started to post about some of the gluten free foods I was eating on Instagram.
+In March 2014, I started to post about some of the gluten-free foods I was eating on Instagram.
 Surprisingly to me, my posts were met with great reception.
-People I had never met were asking me for more tips on gluten free friendly eateries, products, and recipes, and I was more than happy to continue to make these discoveries.
+People I had never met were asking me for more tips on gluten-free friendly eateries, products, and recipes, and I was more than happy to continue to make these discoveries.
 I was getting so many questions that I knew I needed to put all this information in one place rather than just Instagram.
-I taught myself how to make a website and how to code, and I launched www.glutenfreefollowme.com in September 2014!
-I wish I had something like Gluten Free Follow Me to guide me through my new gluten free diet five years ago, but I’m glad I can be a guide for others now!
+I taught myself how to make a website, and I launched www.glutenfreefollowme.com in September 2014!
+I wish I had something like Gluten Free Follow Me to guide me through my new gluten-free diet eight years ago, but I’m glad I can be a guide for others now!

-When I first went gluten free five years ago, it was challenging because it wasn’t popular then.
-You really had to do your own research and search for gluten free items.
-Now, most supermarkets have an entire section for gluten free items, and they label which items are gluten free outside of that section.
+When I first went gluten-free nine years ago, it was challenging because it wasn’t popular then.
+You really had to do your own research and search for gluten-free items.
+Now, most supermarkets have an entire section for gluten-free items, and they label which items are gluten-free outside of that section.

 People react differently to gluten.
 My reaction to gluten is I have to throw up anywhere from three to ten hours after eating it.
 I definitely don’t miss the 3am trips to the bathroom after getting glutened at dinner.
 Thankfully this reaction hasn’t happened to me in a long time since I’m so careful.
 I’m very sensitive to gluten, so I will know if I ingest it!
 This is why I do a lot of research before eating out and ask questions regarding cross contamination and food preparation.
 Other symptoms can be bloating, skin rashes and red-like skin, digestive discomfort, diarrhea, constipation, headache, tiredness, weight loss, stomach aches, nausea, and more.

-A lot of people, including me, forget that certain symptoms you’re having aren’t normal.
+A lot of people, including me, forget that certain symptoms you have aren’t normal.
 You normalize it because it happens so much but you shouldn’t feel sick or uncomfortable all the time!
 I recommend taking a food intolerance test as a first step to see what comes up – the results may surprise you.

-When I’m not eating out, my typical lunch is a big salad and omelet topped with lots of roasted veggies such as Brussels sprouts, cauliflower, beets, and squash.
+When I’m not eating out, my typical lunch is a big salad and omelet topped with lots of roasted veggies such as cauliflower, broccoli, beets, Brussels sprouts, and squash.
+For dressing, I mix together apple vinegar, yellow mustard, and then whatever I have on hand such as balsamic vinaigrette, balsamic vinegar, honey dijon dressing, or another salad dressing.
 It’s so easy to make, and it’s healthy and delicious.

-I love berries, especially blueberries and blackberries.
-I’m also obsessed with healthy two ingredient pancakes – yup, just two ingredients!
+I love berries, especially blueberries.
+And when cherries are in season, they’re my ultimate fave!
+I’m obsessed with healthy two ingredient pancakes – yup, just two ingredients!
 I make these all the time, and they’re too good.
-I eat lots of fruits and vegetables, but I also have a sweet tooth and love my chocolate ☺
+I also make my three ingredient chocolate mug cake all the time.
+I eat lots of fruits and vegetables, but I also have a sweet tooth and love my chocolate & eat it daily ☺

 Usually yes!
 If you’re following a dairy free diet, make sure you use non-dairy butter, cheese, and milk.
 For milk, you can use nut & seed milks such as almond, cashew, hemp, flax, and macadamia milk.
 Or soy milk and coconut milk.